12 best whiskies to buy as gifts 2023

 The Macallan 12-year-old Triple Cask – 40% ABV

 A sumptuous blend of creamy vanilla and dark berries with just the right amount of kick provided by pepper and spices.
 This 12-year-old dram is testament to the stature The Macallan holds in the whisky world – it is delicate, sophisticated and oozes class.
-Perfect for the swanky whisky drinker in your world – and their updated Christmas packaging will be sure to impress them.
+Perfect for the swanky whisky drinker in your world.

 Green Spot single pot still – 40% ABV